 If we want to protect our application from hackers, it must be evaluated by people who use their exact methods and thought process.

-We had the opportunity to participate in YesWeHack’s Live Bug Bounty at the International Cybersecurity Forum (FIC), where we started our Bug Bounty experience by being hacked live for two days!
-We don’t regret it, it has been an incredible experience.
-We’ve had the chance to discuss our application with cybersecurity researchers; and it was a very instructive experience, from both technical and business aspects.
+We had the opportunity to participate in YesWeHack’s Live bug bounty at the International Cybersecurity Forum (FIC).
+We began our bug bounty experience here being hacked live for two days!
+We don’t regret it – it was an incredible experience.
+The event gave us the opportunity to discuss our application with cybersecurity researchers; and it was a very instructive experience, from both technical and business aspects.

-Today you’re expanding your private programme into a public one–what motivated this choice?
+You’re now expanding your private program into a public one.
+What prompted this choice?

-During our four months running a private programme, only a few vulnerabilities were reported by the twenty or so researchers participating; none of these was severe.
+During the four months we ran a private program, only a few vulnerabilities were reported by the 20 or so participating researchers.
+None of these were severe.

-Therefore, we have deduced that our system is robust enough to welcome YesWeHack’s entire community.
-We now want to take advantage of one of Bug Bounty’s major strengths—crowdsourcing: tens of thousands of researchers bringing different skill sets and methods, to test the security of our application.
+We deduced from this that our system is robust enough to welcome YesWeHack’s entire community.
+We now want to take advantage of one of bug bounty’s major strengths, crowdsourcing: tens of thousands of researchers bringing different skill sets and methodologies to test the security of our application.

 Stop doubting right now!
 You’ve got to do it!
 It is indeed a bit scary at first to think that people will actually try to attack your product; but that’s fine, as long as you have the right people doing it.

-I guess it’s comfortable to live in denial, thinking that if no one has succeeded to attack us yet, we’re safe.
-However, someday, an attack will happen.
-And the only way to be better prepared to this is having your application tested.
-Penetration testing, certifications, etc. are very important as they provide “stamps” that we can show to our clients.
+I guess it’s comfortable to live in denial, thinking that if no-one has succeeded to attack us yet, we’re safe.
+However, one day, an attack will happen.
+And the only way to be better prepared for this is to test your application.
+Penetration testing and certifications are very important as they provide ‘stamps’ that we can show to our clients.

-Continuous monitoring by expert hunters going through and validating every new update is critical for every business in today’s world.
+Continuous monitoring by expert hunters validating every new update is critical for every business in today’s world.

 Anything else you’d like to add?

-So, hunters go ahead, attack us, we’re waiting!
+Hunters, go ahead.
+Attack us.
+We’re waiting!
 There’s still money to be taken from our wallet 🙂

-To learn more about Olvid’s Bug Bounty programme or to start hacking on it, click here.
+To learn more about Olvid’s bug bounty program or to start hacking on it, click here.